LongQi/LongQi.github.io/_posts/2014-03-31-How-to-read-and-understand-a-scientific-paper.md

 **4. Identify the SPECIFIC QUESTION**

--What exactly are the authors trying to answer with their research?
+- What exactly are the authors trying to answer with their research?

 **5. Identify the approach**